springfuse/springfuse.github.com/jsf2-primefaces-spring-webflow-integration-tutorial.md

 This technical stack was chosen to develop enterprise applications.
 It would certainly not fit any kind of application.
 However, we believe it perfectly fits applications having hundreds of pages/views that rely on a database schema whose tables naturally represent the domain layer.

+We have chosen PrimeFaces because the project is pretty active, the <a href="http://www.primefaces.org/showcase">components look great</a> and it was the first to really embrace JSF2.

 ## JSF2 &amp; PrimeFaces

-Primefaces's integration is pretty straightforward, all you need is to add Primefaces jar file as a dependency in your pom.xml file and start using the components from your pages.
+Primefaces's integration is pretty straightforward, the generated pom.xml declares a dependency to primefaces jar file.

-You can find numerous example in the generated pages under:
+You can find numerous example of Primefaces components usage in the generated pages under:

 * src/main/webapp/WEB-INF/views
 * src/main/webapp/WEB-INF/taglib/components
 * src/main/webapp/WEB-INF/taglib/flows-generated

-We have chosen PrimeFaces because the project is pretty active, the <a href="http://www.primefaces.org/showcase">components look great</a> and it was the first to really embrace JSF2.

 ## JSF 2 & JBoss EL

 Default EL implementation is pretty restrictive.
 For example your cannot invoke methods having parameters.
-Hopefully JBoss EL circumvent this limitation.
-JBoss EL integration is easy, you need to add jboss-el dependency in your pom.xml file and declare it in your web.xml
+Hopefully JBoss EL circumvents this limitation.

+JBoss EL integration is easy, the generated pom.xml file declares a jboss-el dependency and the web.xml uses it.

 ## JSF 2 & Spring Web Flow